keepi-media/deck-royale/README.md

 #### Create a beautiful, easy-to-navigate layout and improve the data presentation.

 ### Basic Items
-* Improve page lauouts
+* Improve page layouts
 * Add a css framework
 * Add charts to present data using the **Highcharts.js** api.

-Extra functionalities are welcome to improve our application
+Some extra functionality are welcome to improve our application

 **The layout is yours, Be creative.**